EMT-6 Syngeneic Breast Tumor Model

 Current Breast Cancer Treatment Landscape

 The primary treatments for breast cancer are surgery and radiation.
 Hormone receptor-positive receptor or HER2-positive breast cancers (80-85%) also have various pharmacological approaches to combat the disease.
 Tumors that are estrogen receptor, progesterone receptor, and HER2 negative (triple negative breast cancer or TNBC) have limited treatment options and a more dire prognosis.
-Despite this, TNBC can still be responsive to chemotherapeutic approaches, and to a lesser extent, immunotherapy approaches such as checkpoint inhibition.
+Despite this, TNBC can still be responsive to chemotherapeutic approaches and, to a lesser extent, immunotherapy approaches such as checkpoint inhibition.

 Due to high incidences and a significant proportion of refractory tumor types, improved pharmacological treatments for certain types of breast cancer are a medical necessity.